Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

 Angela Merkel's Christian Democrats (CDU) took a hit Sunday evening, with early results showing that recent scandals and the mishandling of the COVID-19 vaccine rollout potentially damaged the party in two vital state elections.

-Elections in the German states of Baden-Württemberg and Rhineland-Palatinate were the first major political test ahead of the general election in September.
+Elections in the German states of Baden-Württemberg and Rhineland-Palatinate were seen as the first major political test ahead of the general election in September, and the results may have caused CDU leaders to worry.

+The party's general secretary, Paul Ziemiak, admitted that the results were disappointing on Sunday evening.
+But he sought to put the defeat down to the "personal success" of the incumbent state premiers, of the Greens and the Social Democrats, in the two states, rather than a failure of the CDU.
+"In a crisis, we saw that the voters trusted the governing leaders," he said in a statement to reporters.

+Nevertheless, Ziemiak acknowledged that recent corruption scandals and concern over the handling of the coronavirus pandemic had damaged the CDU, still the biggest party in the country.

-Polling stations closed at 6 p.m. on Sunday in Baden-Württemberg and Rhineland-Palatinate, with the CDU taking 23% in the former, and 26% in the latter, according to early projections, which would be its worst ever results in both states.
+When polling stations closed at 6 p.m., early projections showed the CDU taking 23.6% in Baden-Württemberg, and 26.5% in Rhineland-Palatinate, which if confirmed would be the party's worst ever results in both states.

-That meant the CDU was down in both states compared to the last elections in 2016, dropping four percentage points in Baden-Württemberg and 5.8 points in Rhineland-Palatinate.
+The CDU dropped four percentage points in Baden-Württemberg and 5.8 points in Rhineland-Palatinate compared to 2016.

 The 72-year-old Kretschmann's leadership is likely to have been a major factor in the Green party's win in the state, where a recent poll found that 80% of the population were satisfied with his work.
 "The Greens and Baden-Württemberg go well together," he said on Sunday.